BIOS-IN5410/Repr_Bioinfo/Repr_Bioinfo_day3.md

 -->

-We will agaimn foloow some lesson episodes:
+We will again follow some lesson episodes:

+FIXME: bruk modulke load git/

 NOTE If you are short on time, please skip the exercises, these are marked with a pencil symbol at the left of the title.